b-davies/b-davies.github.io/about.md

 A recently begun project building ‘serious games’ as a participatory approach to building community capacity for envisioning the natural and societal impacts of global climate change and the adaptive management of coastal environments.

 #### Kwokkunum Shell Mound Study
-A recently begun project exploring the human ecology and heritage management of monumental shellmounds in far north Queensland, Australia.
+A project exploring the human ecology and heritage management of monumental shellmounds in far north Queensland, Australia.